LOADING

 Share

 Europe has some of the beach’s best destinations as big seas surround it, like the Mediterranean and Aegean seas.
 Most of its beaches have pebble seashore or a mix of pebble and sand seashore.
 These beaches are usually nestled among beautiful landscapes like cliffs and pine forests.
-The following is a list of the 5 best beaches you should visit in Europe.
+The following is a list of the five best beaches you should visit in Europe.

 1. Malo Zarace Beach